Kaulas Fort

 Kaulas Fort (Kowlas Fort) is a historic fort in western Telangana in India.
 It was constructed by Rashtrakutas in the 9th century CE.
-It later came under the rule of Chalukyas of Badami, the Kakatiyas, Musunuri Nayaks, Bahmani Sultanate, Qutub Shahis, Mughals, Marathas and, finally, the Asaf Jahi rulers of the Hyderabad State.
+It later came under the rule of Chalukyas of Badami, the Kakatiyas, Musunuri Nayaks, Bahmani Sultanate, Qutub Shahis, Marathas, Mughals and, finally, the Asaf Jahi rulers of the Hyderabad State.
 It is in the Kamareddy district, near the trijunction of Telangana, Karnataka and Maharashtra states.
 It has historically served as a strategic outpost contested by many kingdoms.

 History

 The history of the fort dates back to the 9th century AD.
 According to historians, it was built in Indra IV’s period of the Rashtrakuta dynasty in their political capital and was later captured by the Chalukyas of the Kalyani dynasty in the third quarter of the 10th century before it was captured by the Kakatiyas in the 12th century.

 The Kakatiya kingdom, which ruled from present day Warangal, held the Kowlas Fort till 1323 AD, a period more or less parallel to the one and only Kakatiya woman ruler, Rani Rudrama Devi.
 Later, the Kowlas region is said to have come under the rule of the Bahmanis, Qutb Shahis, Yadavas, Naikwaries, Mughals, Devagiri, Kalyani, Marathas, etc and finally under the Asaf Jahis (Nizams) (1724 to 1948).